nestauk/asf_exploration/README.md

 **🔀 Workflow**
 - Make pull requests and request code reviews.
-- Use the Git/GitHub guidelines.
+- Use the [Nesta Git/GitHub guidelines](https://github.com/nestauk/github_support/blob/dev/guidelines/README.md).
 If your code is simple and short, then you may work in one branch and merge into `dev` with one PR.
 If there are a few development steps then consider breaking the code down into smaller issues, branches and PRs.

 **💾 Data**
 - It is preferable that data are stored on S3.